Frequently Asked Questions

 Are there any protections if my company retaliates against me because I filed this lawsuit?

 However, this is an after-the-fact provision.
 The law does not force employers to rehire employees during the case.
-The employee only receives the law’s protection if he or she shows that the employer retaliated because of the qui tam action
+The employee only receives the law’s protection if they show that the employer retaliated because of the qui tam action.

 Am I legally a whistleblower?